Consoom.Soy

 3 min read ·

 Nonfree software is everywhere.
 And it really shows.
 At this point in time, I’d argue that there is more nonfree software in the wild than there is free software.
-And it begs some important questions.
+This raises some important questions.
 First of all, why all the fuss about it?
-Shouldn’t we just let it exist?
+Shouldn’t we just let nonfree software exist?
 And secondly, why advocate for free software, when the most popular products based on proprietary licenses make up the bulk of the so-called industry standards?
 In this article, we will go through the pitfalls of nonfree software, and why it is bad for you, the end user.